 Individualized Development Plan: Trainees are likely to enter the Program with varying degrees of experience and sophistication in research methods, design, and statistics.
 Therefore, formal coursework will need to be individualized for each trainee.
 Examples of University of Pittsburgh courses most likely to be recommended for trainees are 1) CLRES 2010 Clinical Research Methods; 2) CLRES 2020 Biostatistics: Statistical Approaches in Clinical Research; 3) CLRES 2040 Measurement in Clinical Research; and 4) CLRES 2050 Ethics and Regulation of Clinical Research.
 Typically, one or two of the courses per year will be required for each trainee based on individual needs.

-Training Faculty: Timothy Billiar, Bruce Freeman, Mark Gladwin, Jeffrey Isenberg, Michael Mathier, Alison Morris, Anne Newman, Karen Norris, Chris O’Donnell, Patrick Pagano, Bruce Pitt, Steven Reis, Frank Sciurba, Steven Shapiro, Brian Zuckerbraun
+Training Faculty: Art Boni (CMU Tepper), Stephen Chan, Bill Chen, Partha Dutta, Bruce Freeman, Mark Gladwin, THomas Gleason, Elena Goncharova, Jeffrey Isenberg, Rama Mallampalli, Alison Morris, Anne Newman, Chris O’Donnell, Solomon Ofori-Acquah, Patrick Pagano, Bruce Pitt, Frank Sciurba, Steven Shapiro, Sruti Shiva, Thomas Smithgall, Dietrich Stephan, Adam Straub, Prithu Sundd, Flordeliza Villanueva, Yadong Wang, Brian Zuckerbraun

-Click HERE to apply for the Postdoctoral Training Program in Translational Pulmonary Vascular Biology.
+Click HERE to apply for the Postdoctoral Training Program in Translational Research and Entrepreneurship in Pulmonary Vascular Biology.